 If you have more adults, or older children who can read, you might want to print off more copies of the blessings.
 My husband and I just put it between us when we both had to read it, but that’s not practical if you have more people who need to say it.

 Last thing before we dive into the Seder: We celebrated Passover on Good Friday.
 I didn’t realize that Passover and Easter don’t always coincide.
-It seems appropriate for Christians to celebrate it then because Jesus Celebrated Passover right before he was crucified, and Good Friday is celebrating his crucifixion.
+It seems appropriate for Christians to celebrate it then because Jesus celebrated Passover right before he was crucified, and Good Friday is remembering his crucifixion.
 As it happens Passover this year was supposed to occur on Good Friday, but that’s not always the case.
-I think, though, that we will always celebrate it on Good Friday to become a part of our Easter traditions.
+I think, though, that we will always celebrate it on Good Friday to make it a part of our Easter traditions.
 I guess I should talk to my husband about that…🤔.

 Now, without further ado: Our First Passover Ever!!!

 Right Before You Start

 The Seder starts on page 4 of the “The Passover Haggadah” by the Jewish Federation.
 By the way, all the page numbers I cite here are from this Haggadah.
 And if I skip explaining sections in this post it means we did exactly as described in this Haggadah.
 If you want more details on how to get the Haggadah from The Jewish Federation check out last week’s post.
 The Seder starts with the women of the household (Me!
 Yay!) lighting two candles and then everyone saying a blessing.
 But before we did even that we had all the kids go and wash their hands with soap since there is some sharing of food and water for hand-washing in the Seder.